 3. Keep it short and sweet.

 Unfortunately, a lot of lenders ask and even require that borrowers input more info than is necessary when applying for a loan.
-When dealing with a small dollar personal loan you don't need to have the person's last five jobs or four references or even the address of where they lived three years ago.
-Keep your application short and to the point so you don't lose your potential borrower to form abandonment.
+When dealing with a small dollar personal loan, you don't need to have the person's last five jobs or four references or even the address of where they lived three years ago.
+Keep your application short, and to the point so you don't lose your potential borrower to form abandonment.
 Remove the friction and make it easy for you consumers to apply and reapply for your installment loans.

 4. Break the form into multiple steps.

 Filling out a loan application is a daunting task.
 Asking anyone for money, even a friend, can be a hard thing to do.
-Make it a more manageable task by breaking the application into visual steps with a clearly labeled progress bar, a back button and next button.
+Make it a more manageable task by breaking the application into visual steps with a clearly labeled progress bar, a back button and a next button.

 Here are a few reasons why multiple step applications work: